CPAN-Security/security.metacpan.org/sbom/README.md

 Applies security and bugfixes to distributed native packages.
 Works mainly with the Packager, and is downstream of the Author.
-This task is only necessary if upstream (Author, Steward or Custodian) roles are not responsive or available, or when downstream constraints requirements call for it (e.g. when backporting of fixes are needed due to downstream version pinning).
+This role should only be necessary if upstream (Author or Custodian) roles are not responsive or available, or when downstream constraints requirements call for it (e.g. when backporting of fixes are needed due to downstream version pinning).

+> [!NOTE]
-> Patchers (which is a role that usually is held by the same person as the Packager), may select and apply patches before building.
+> * Patchers (a role that often is held by the same person as the Packager), may select and apply patches before building.
-> These patches may include backports of features, security fixes or other accommodations necessary for distributing multiple releases of the same upstream project, but within publishing constraints of the distribution (e.g. LTS releases, or whatever).
+> * These patches may include backports of features, security fixes or other accommodations necessary for distributing multiple releases of the same upstream project, but within publishing constraints decided by the Curator of the Ecosystem (e.g. LTS releases, support contracts, etc.).
-> A packager can both be working in-house (e.g. your business) or for the ecosystem provider (e.g. Debian).
+> * A packager can both be found in-house (e.g. a business who uses a company-internal package mirror), for a Package Ecosystem provider (e.g. Debian), or a Language Ecosystem provider (e.g. a company-internal CPAN mirror that distributes patched packages).

-## Packager
+## Builder — Packager

 Builds and creates native packages from a dist received from upstream, optionally with patches applied from the Patcher.
 Concerns themselves with correct package format and structure, and that package metadata is preserved and updated.

+> [!NOTE]
-> Packagers take upstream components from upstream source (e.g. Authors repositories, or Custodian's if an project is dormant), and build and install them into a custom environment for producing objects in their own packaging ecosystem.
+> * Packagers take upstream components from an upstream source  and build and install them into a custom environment for producing system packages for their native packaging ecosystem (e.g. APT).
+> * Upstream sources may be…
+>     * Author's repository, or a Custodian's if a project is dormant (e.g. a repository on Codeberg).
+>     * Language-specific packages distributed by a Language Ecosystem (e.g. CPAN).
-> E.g. someone in the #debian-perl group downloads, builds, tests and installs something from CPAN, but instead of doing a regular install, they us tooling like `dh-make-perl` to produce a custom installation directory that can be incorporated into a .deb archive.
+> * E.g. someone in the #debian-perl group downloads, builds, tests and installs something from CPAN, but instead of doing a regular install, they us tooling like `dh-make-perl` to produce a custom installation directory that can be incorporated into a .deb archive.

+> [!IMPORTANT]
-> They may want to store build environment metadata in the accompanying SBOM file.
+> Packagers should add build environment metadata (including resolved dependences) in an accompanying SBOM file.

 ## Curator